Aaronearlerichardson/Server_gui_client/README.md

 1) POST request: "/new_patient"
     * Sends patient data to the database in the form of a dictionary.
 It is required to have the key "patient_id", but may also contain "patient_name", "image", and "hr".
 2) GET request: "/get"
     * Returns a dictionary of dictionaries.
 The top level dictionary has keys corresponding to the MRNs present on the database.
 The values correspond to the data existing on the database pertaining to that MRN.
-This includes the b64 image strings.
+This does not include the b64 image strings.
 3) GET request: "/get/<mrn_or_name>"
     * Returns a dictionary of the data pertaining to the MRN or name given in the url.
 If there is more than one MRN associated with the name given, then the most recent mrn is returned, and other data can only be retrieved by inputting the mrn of the older data.
 This data does __not__ include the b64 image strings
 4) GET request: "/get/<mrn_or_name>/image"